arunppsg/arunppsg.github.io/content/now.md

 title = "Now"
 +++

+### 28-Nov-2022
+- Living in Thiruvarur, India
+- Developing backend at Deep Forest.
+- Learning Haskell, functional programming.
+- Made this website live.

 This is a [now](https://nownownow.com/about) page.

-Last updated on November 27th, 2022.